Adversarial Reprogramming of Neural Networks: Introduction

-In this work, we consider a more complicated attacker goal: inducing the model to perform a task chosen by the attacker, without the attacker needing to compute the specific desired output.
+In practice, there is no constraint that adversarial attacks should adhere to this framework.
+Thus, it is crucial to proactively anticipate other unexplored adversarial goals in order to make machine learning systems more secure.
+In this work, we consider a novel and more challenging adversarial goal: reprogramming the model to perform a task chosen by the attacker, without the attacker needing to compute the specific desired output.
 Consider a model trained to perform some {\em original task}: for inputs $x$ it produces outputs $f(x)$.
 Consider an adversary who wishes to perform an {\em adversarial task}: for inputs $\tilde{x}$ (not necessarily in the same domain as $x$) the adversary wishes to compute a function $g(\tilde{x})$.
 We show that an adversary can accomplish this by learning {\em adversarial reprogramming functions} $h_f(\cdot ; \theta)$ and $h_g(\cdot ; \theta)$ that map between the two tasks.
 Here, $h_f$ converts inputs from the domain of $\tilde{x}$ into the domain of $x$ (i.e., $h_f(\tilde{x}; \theta)$ is a valid input to the function $f$), while $h_g$ maps output of $f(h(\tilde{x}; \theta))$ back to outputs of $g(\tilde{x})$.
 The parameters $\theta$ of the adversarial program are then adjusted to achieve $h_g\left( f\left( h_f\left(\tilde{x}\right) \right) \right) = g\left( \tilde{x} \right)$.

-In our work, for simplicity, and to obtain highly interpretable results, we define $\tilde{x}$ to be a small image, $g$ a function that processes small images, $x$ a large image, and $f$ a function that processes large images.
-Our function $h_f$ then just consists of drawing $x$ in the center of the large image and $\theta$ in the borders, and $h_g$ is simply a hard coded mapping between output class labels.
+In our work, for simplicity, we define $\tilde{x}$ to be a small image, $g$ a function that processes small images, $x$ a large image, and $f$ a function that processes large images.
+Our function $h_f$ then just consists of drawing $x$ in the center of the large image and $\theta$ in the borders (though we explore other schemes as well), and $h_g$ is simply a hard coded mapping between output class labels.
 However, the idea is more general; $h_f$ ($h_g$) could be any consistent transformation that converts between the input (output) formats for the two tasks and causes the model to perform the adversarial task.